TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

 The simpler approach is to provide a batch file or generated shortcut that directly calls the ``python.exe`` or ``pythonw.exe`` with the required command-line arguments.
-In this case, the application will appear to be Python and not its actual name, and users may have trouble distinguishing it from other running Python processes or file associations.
+In this case, the application will appear to be Python and not its actual name, and users may have trouble distinguishing it kutoka other running Python processes or file associations.

 With the latter approach, packages should be installed as directories alongside